VisaGate/widget-documentation/widget/README.md

 costumer will get a discounted partner-price and the corporate-partner will get a commission for the sale.

 This means our widget does not only save money.
 It also allows value added sales.

+Check out the [Quickstart](VG-QuickStart.md) for more information about the integration into your website.